A version of this piece originally appeared in The 10% Happier newsletter, here.

 Things are hard right now.

 As I write this in December 2020, the second wave of the pandemic is surging around the world.
 Frontline caregivers are overwhelmed, families are reeling, and many of us are facing lockdown.
-It’s cold and dark outside.
-People are anxious, they’re feeling isolated and under-supported.
+It’s cold and dark in the Northern Hemisphere.
+People are feeling anxious and isolated and under-supported.

 My own mental health is definitely taking a hit, along with the mental health of pretty much everyone I know.
 To manage this crisis, I need a model for managing myself.
 I call it the Warrior and the Caregiver.

 Obviously we’re not only talking about frontline heroics.
 The Warrior gets up in the morning!

-The Warrior is where we expand our natural capacities in the face of challenge, just as our chests expand on the inhale.
-This is not about being tough—on the contrary, too much resistance creates friction, inside and out.
+The Warrior is where we expand our natural capacity in the face of challenge, just as our chests expand on the inhale.
+This is not about being tough—on the contrary, too much rigidity and resistance creates friction, inside and out.
 It’s about opening.
-In a dignified and courageous way, we accept and acknowledge our fear, our anger, our grief.
-The more we totally accept, the more space inside we create.
+In a dignified and courageous way, we acknowledge and accept our fear, our anger, our grief.
+The more we fully accept, the more space inside we create.

 The Warrior, in other words, is all about equanimity.

 Equanimity is a superpower.
 It is a skill both for managing the moment, and transforming the self.
 With every pulse of equanimity, we dissolve old limits and conditioning.
 With every pulse of equanimity, we retrain our nervous systems away from reactivity and towards space.

 We can observe this in meditation, where each push and pull of aversion and distraction is a tiny test of equanimity.
-We practice staying centered and present in the formal setting of meditation, so that we’re more likely to stay centered in our daily lives.
+We practice staying centered and present in the formal setting of meditation, so that we’re more likely to stay centered and present in our daily lives.

-There is something thrilling and heroic about aspiring to this kind of Warrior-hood.
+There’s something thrilling about aspiring to this kind of Warrior-hood.
 Also – let’s be honest – something a bit deranged.
 Because who can actually live up to this?
 Something is always lurking just around the corner, waiting to kick our butt.
 We all find ourselves losing it one way or another.
 Because we’re human.
 And humans have limits.